 Old Age Stage

-However, the cycle is not linear—tectonic uplift, sea-level changes (base-level changes), or climatic shifts can rejuvenate a river, increasing its gradient and initiating renewed downcutting.
-This produces incised meanders, terraces, and knickpoints.
+However, this cycle is not strictly linear.
+Factors such as tectonic uplift, sea-level changes (affecting base level), or climatic variations can rejuvenate a river.
+This rejuvenation increases gradient and triggers renewed vertical erosion, producing incised meanders, terraces, and knickpoints, reshaping the landscape anew.

 Ecological and Human Significance of River Systems